Over the last few months, Iโve been talking to industry leaders about their perspectives on social value creation in Australia.

 I have spoken to some of the most inspiring names in the built environment.

-Davina Rooney, Chief Executive of the Green Building Council of Australia (GBCA), Anita Mitchell, CEO of Placemaking NSW, Ainsley Simpson, CEO of the Infrastructure Sustainability Council of Australia (ISCA), and Romilly Madew, Chief Executive of Infrastructure Australia, who was the guest panellist for our webinar on social value earlier this week (watch back on demand here if you missed the conversation).
+Davina Rooney, Chief Executive of the Green Building Council of Australia (GBCA), Anita Mitchell, CEO of Placemaking NSW, Ainsley Simpson, CEO of the Infrastructure Sustainability Council of Australia (ISCA), and Romilly Madew, Chief Executive of Infrastructure Australia, who was the guest panellist for our webinar on social value.

 There are lessons that we can apply as we aim to make social value more central to infrastructure.
 Here are a few of the insights that stuck out most for me.